dgreenberg330/routine-control/midday.md

 GLOBAL PREFERENCES:
 Home base: Williamsburg.
 Brooklyn and Manhattan are in range.
 Flag anything in Queens, the Bronx, Staten Island, or NJ.
 Max 8–10 picks per message, best first.
-Number each pick and list: who/what (all caps) - date — time — venue — price — link.
+Number each pick and list: who/what (all caps) - date — time — venue.
 Include whitespace between each pick.
 ★ = watchlist hit.
 Flag conflicts with events.md (only if it's on that specific day.
 If an event runs multiple days, ignore conflict.)
 Never invent lineups, dates, or prices.